thegenemyers/ONEcode/Format-description.md

 Each 1-code data file is a container for objects of a single *type*.
 There are *primary* types and *secondary* types which are specializations of a primary type for particular applications, requiring particular properties or line types to be present by convention (that is not checked or enforced by the 1-code framework).
-Every primary and secondary file type is assigned a 3-letter lower case string, that must be used as a filename's suffix, e.g. dataset.seq or bigdata.kmr.
-For example, a primary data type could be  sequence, with secondary types k-mer, illumina read-pair, pacbio long read, and contig that are specializations of sequence to particular types of sequences.
+Every primary and secondary file type is assigned a short string, that must be used as a filename's suffix, e.g. "seq" as in dataset.seq or "kmer" as in bigdata.kmer.
+For example, a primary data type could be sequence, with secondary types k-mer, illumina read-pair, pacbio long read, or contig that are specializations of sequence to particular types of sequences.

 We describe here the ASCII version of a data file.
 There is always a binary version encoding the same information that is much more compact and efficient that can be produced either by converting an ASCII version with ONEview, or produced directly with our C support library.
 The binary versions are distinguished by having the same suffix as the ASCII version, but with a "1" prepended, e.g. dataset.1seq.